licson/avdns/README.md

 - Check for malicious domain records and reject with NXDOMAIN
 - Check DNSBL for IP addresses
 - Respect DNS TTL values (a.k.a.
 Implemented DNS cache)

-## Items to do

 - DNSBL for domain names
-- Grab content samples for domains with HTTP(s) endpoint
-- Call ClamAV to scan samples
 - Handling of more DNS types (MX, SRV, PTR, etc.)

+## Items to do

 - Find more threat listings source
+- Web Interface